 The College works closely with the Local Authority.
-By working in partnership we ensure that we remain abreast of best practice, are learning from other schools and are subject to LA scrutiny of our provision, especially for EHCPs, to meet our obligations to parents and pupils.
+By working in partnership, the College ensures that staff remain abreast of best practice, are learning from other schools and are subject to LA scrutiny of provision, especially for EHCPs, to meet our obligations to parents and pupils.
 We maintain regular contact with LA officers for SEN/D including the:

-- Educational Psychology Service
+- Educational Psychology Service;

-- Educational Welfare Service
+- Educational Welfare Service;

-- SEND Services (0-25yrs) such as sensory support service, including hearing impaired specialists, visually impaired specialists, Additional Needs Team (14-25), SEND District Teams, Specialist Teachers and Practitioners and Statutory Assessment Team, Autism Education Trust and Speech and Language Therapy Service
+- SEND Services (0-25yrs) such as sensory support service, including hearing impaired specialists, visually impaired specialists, Additional Needs Team (14-25), SEND District Teams, Specialist Teachers and Practitioners and Statutory Assessment Team, Autism Education Trust and Speech and Language Therapy Service;

-- Social Care
+- Social Care;

-- Community Health Service and CAMH
+- Community Health Service and CAMHS.